toasty1307/Raymarching/README.md

 # Raymarching
-sphere (or circle) tracing thingy from https://www.youtube.com/watch?v=Cp5WWtMoeKg
+my implmentation of sphere (or circle) tracing thingy from https://www.youtube.com/watch?v=Cp5WWtMoeKg (that video is not mine, if that wasnt obvious)

 the project is named Raytracing2 because my first attempt failed.